10 Common Candidate Questions

 In order to remain the definitive standard for the profession, the National Board strives to ensure the certification process mirrors the evolving nature of the profession and current research on best teaching practices.
 We found it necessary to streamline the process by providing greater flexibility, efficiency, and access.
-Certification was last updated in 2001.

-No. Candidates who begin certification prior to the 2016-17 assessment cycle will not complete the process until all components are available.
-Once all components are available, completing National Board Certification may take anywhere from one to five years, depending on the approach you take.
+Yes.
+Completing National Board Certification may take anywhere from one to five years, depending on the approach you take.
 The following rules apply:

 - You must attempt each of the four components within the first three years of your candidacy.

 - There is no minimum or maximum score requirement to retake a component.

 - You have up to two retake attempts for each component and you can retake at any time during the five-year window; retake years do not have to be concurrent or consecutive.

 - You can have a year when you take no components; however, it does not extend your five-year window.

 - The highest score received for an individual component will always be used for total score calculation.

 Please review the Guide to National Board Certification for more information.